 Splintered Forest has met all the requirements and earned accreditation with the Tree Care Industry Association (TCIA), the trade association for commercial tree care companies and the only program of its kind in the industry.
 This accreditation is a voluntary process evaluating businesses to ensure that professional practices and standards are met by all employees that work on a client’s property.

-The TCIA accreditation is a business practices and compliance audit program ensuring customers that Splintered Forest has implemented:
+The TCIA accreditation is a business practices and compliance audit program ensuring clients that Splintered Forest has implemented:

 - Consumer satisfaction